ericbalawejder/advent-of-code/src/main/java/aoc/year2021/README.md

 #### [Day 3](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2021/day3)
 Part one appeared to be bit manipulation of a list of binary numbers.
 I converted the binary string to an integer and used bit shifting to find values based on a set of rules.
-For part two, I had to change my approach to using string manipulation of the binary numbers because the rules involved discarding the binary string from a list which made the logic complicated.
+For part two, I had to change my approach to using string manipulation of the binary numbers because the rules involved comparing the next bit of the string until there was only one number left in the collection.

 #### [Day 4](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2021/day4)